jamalahmedmaaz/osj-code/april-2012/article.md

-Whilst much can be achieved without worrying about types, a thorough understanding of the features available in the Haskell type system opens up a wealth of options for creating elegant abstractions in your programs.
+Whilst much can be achieved without worrying about types, a thorough understanding of the features available in the Haskell type system opens up a wealth of options for creating elegant abstractions in our programs.

 Let's start by looking at the basic types and some basic type inference.